What’s new this flu season?

 - There is no preference for one or the other dose volume for this age group.
 All persons 36 months (or 3 years) of age and older should receive 0.5 milliliters per dose.

-- In October 2018, FDA approved an expanded age indication for Afluria Quadrivalent, a quadrivalent inactivated influenza vaccine.
+- In October 2018, FDA approved an expanded age indication for Afluria Quadrivalent.
+This is a quadrivalent inactivated influenza vaccine.
 Afluria Quadrivalent is now licensed for children 6 months of age and older.
 Children 6 months through 35 months of age should receive 0.25 milliliters for each dose.
 All persons 36 months (or 3 years) of age and older should receive 0.5 milliliters for each dose.

 - Baloxavir marboxil (trade name Xofluza®) is a new flu single-dose antiviral drug approved on October 24, 2018, by FDA.
 Baloxavir is approved for the treatment of acute uncomplicated flu in people 12 years and older who have had flu symptoms for less than 48 hours.
 More information is available here: Influenza Antiviral Drug Baloxavir Marboxil.